Quickstart: Create an Azure Database for MySQL - Flexible Server using Azure CLI

 az login

-Select the specific subscription under your account using az account set command.
-Make a note of the id value from the az login output to use as the value for subscription argument in the command.
-If you have multiple subscriptions, choose the appropriate subscription in which the resource should be billed.
-To get all your subscription, use az account list.
+Select the specific subscription in your Azure account by using the az account set command.
+Make a note of the id value from the az login output to use as the value for the subscription argument in the command.

-az account set --subscription <subscription id>
+az account set --subscription <subscription ID>

-command and then create your MySQL flexible server inside this resource group.
-You should provide a unique name.
-The following example creates a resource group named myresourcegroup
+Create an Azure resource group by using the az group create command.
+Then create your Azure Database for MySQL Flexible Server inside the resource group.
+Be sure to provide a unique name.
+The following example creates a resource group named myresourcegroup in the eastus2 location.

 az group create --name myresourcegroup --location eastus2

-command.
+Create an Azure Database for MySQL Flexible Server by using the az mysql flexible-server create command.
 A server can contain multiple databases.
-The following command creates a server using service defaults and values from your Azure CLI's local context:
+The following command creates a server by using service defaults and values from the local context of the Azure CLI:

 az mysql flexible-server create

-The server created has the below attributes:
+The server that's created has the following attributes:

-- The default connectivity method is Private access (VNet Integration) with an auto-generated virtual network and subnet
+The default connectivity method is Private access (VNet Integration), with an autogenerated virtual network and subnet.

 Note

-Below is some sample output:
+Here's sample output:

 Creating Resource Group 'groupXXXXXXXXXX'...